- The Academic Program

 Everyone is responsible for helping maintain an environment where all can reach their fullest potential.
 Pembroke Hill fully expects its students to endorse the school's motto, Freedom With Responsibility, by accepting responsibility for their behavior.
 Students must represent the school at all times, whether on or off campus, in a manner consistent with our standards and principles.

-If a student is arrested or receives a ticket for breaking a state rule or is placed on diversion or immediate intervention contract by the court system, the student must inform the school authority that this has occurred.
-The student should notify the principal.
+If a student is arrested or receives a ticket for breaking a state rule or is placed on a diversion or immediate intervention contract by the court system, the student must inform the school authority that this has occurred.
+The student should notify the division head.

 MSHSAA By-Law 212.0